SmartMME: Implementation of Base Station Switching Off Strategy in ns-3: Related Work

 Most of the earlier studies were directed toward combining optimization methods for BS on/off procedures by considering the user association with the \ac{BS}, data traffic at the \ac{BS}, etc. However, most of the aforementioned studies have primarily focused on mathematical simulations in designing the optimization algorithms, as highlighted in Table~\ref{tab:rel_work}.
 Network simulators like ns-3 offer several advantages over mathematical simulations when it comes to modeling and analyzing complex network systems.
 The advantages are detailed below. \begin{enumerate} \item \textbf{Realistic models:} ns-3 use realistic network models that are closer to the actual behavior of the network systems.
 These models incorporate various network protocols, traffic patterns, and network topologies that closely resemble the real world.
 On the other hand, mathematical simulations often rely on simplified assumptions and idealized models that may not fully capture the complexity of real-world networks.

 \item \textbf{Dynamic behavior:} ns-3 can capture the dynamic behavior of the network over time, which is difficult to achieve with mathematical simulations.
-For example, ns-3 can model how network protocols and devices interact with each other and how network traffic patterns change over time.
+For example, ns-3 can model interactions between network protocols and devices and how network traffic patterns change over time.

 \item \textbf{Experimentation:} ns-3 allows researchers to conduct experiments in a controlled environment, where they can test various network scenarios and configurations without affecting the real network.
 This is especially important for testing new protocols, applications, and technologies that may have unpredictable consequences if deployed directly on the real network. \item \textbf{Scalability:} ns-3 simulations can scale to simulate large and complex networks, which is difficult to achieve with mathematical simulations.
 This allows researchers to study the behavior of the network under different scenarios and configurations and to identify potential problems or bottlenecks that may arise as the network grows in size and complexity. \end{enumerate}